pmelsted/bifrost/README.md

-   -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is 31) -m, --min-length         Length of minimizers (default is 23) -b, --bloom-bits         Number of Bloom filter bits per k-mer with 1+ occurrences in the input files (default is 14) -B, --bloom-bits2        Number of Bloom filter bits per k-mer with 2+ occurrences in the input files (default is 14) -l, --load-mbbf          Input Blocked Bloom Filter file, skips filtering step (default is no input) -w, --write-mbbf         Output Blocked Bloom Filter file (default is no output) -u, --chunk-size         Read chunk size per thread (default is 64)
+   -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is 31) -m, --min-length         Length of minimizers (default is automatically chosen) -B, --bloom-bits         Number of Bloom filter bits per k-mer (default is 14) -l, --load-mbbf          Input Blocked Bloom Filter file, skips filtering step (default is no input) -w, --write-mbbf         Output Blocked Bloom Filter file (default is no output)
    > Optional with no argument:

-   -c, --colors             Color the compacted de Bruijn graph (default is no coloring) -y, --keep-mercy         Keep low coverage k-mers connecting tips -i, --clip-tips          Clip tips shorter than k k-mers in length -d, --del-isolated       Delete isolated contigs shorter than k k-mers in length -a, --fasta              Output file is in FASTA format (only sequences) instead of GFA -v, --verbose            Print information messages during execution
+   -c, --colors             Color the compacted de Bruijn graph (default is no coloring) -i, --clip-tips          Clip tips shorter than k k-mers in length -d, --del-isolated       Delete isolated contigs shorter than k k-mers in length -f, --fasta-out          Output file is in fasta format (only sequences) instead of gfa (unless graph is colored) -b, --bfg-out            Output file is in bfg/bfi format (Bifrost graph and index) instead of gfa (unless graph is colored)
+   -n, --no-compress-out    Output files must be uncompressed

+   -N, --no-index-out       No index file is created

+   -v, --verbose            Print information messages during execution

 [PARAMETERS]: update

   > Mandatory with required argument:

-   -g, --input-graph-file   Input graph file to update (GFA format) -s, --input-seq-file     Input sequence file (FASTA/FASTQ possibly gzipped)
+   -g, --input-graph-file   Input graph file to update in gfa(.gz) or bfg format -s, --input-seq-file     Input sequence file in fasta/fastq(.gz) format
-                            Multiple files can be provided as a list in a TXT file (one file per line) K-mers with exactly 1 occurrence in the input sequence files will be discarded -r, --input-ref-file     Input reference file (FASTA/FASTQ possibly gzipped and GFA) Multiple files can be provided as a list in a TXT file (one file per line) All k-mers of the input reference files are used -o, --output-file        Prefix for output file(s)
+                            Multiple files can be provided as a list in a text file (one file per line) K-mers with exactly 1 occurrence in the input sequence files will be discarded -r, --input-ref-file     Input reference file in fasta/fastq(.gz) or gfa(.gz) format Multiple files can be provided as a list in a text file (one file per line) All k-mers of the input reference files are used -o, --output-file        Prefix for output file(s)

    > Optional with required argument:

-   -f, --input-color-file   Input color file associated with the input graph file to update -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is read from input graph file if built with Bifrost or 31) -m, --min-length         Length of minimizers (default is read from input graph file if built with Bifrost or 23)
+   -I, --input-index-file   Input index file associated with graph to update in bfi format -C, --input-color-file   Input color file associated with graph to update in color.bfg format -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is read from input graph file if built with Bifrost or 31) -m, --min-length         Length of minimizers (default is read from input graph file if built with Bifrost or automatically chosen)

    > Optional with no argument:

-   -i, --clip-tips          Clip tips shorter than k k-mers in length -d, --del-isolated       Delete isolated contigs shorter than k k-mers in length -v, --verbose            Print information messages during execution
+   -i, --clip-tips          Clip tips shorter than k k-mers in length -d, --del-isolated       Delete isolated contigs shorter than k k-mers in length -f, --fasta-out          Output file is in fasta format (only sequences) instead of gfa (unless colors are output) -b, --bfg-out            Output file is in bfg/bfi format (Bifrost graph and index) instead of gfa (unless graph is colored)
+   -n, --no-compress-out    Output files must be uncompressed

+   -N, --no-index-out       No index file is created

+   -v, --verbose            Print information messages during execution

 [PARAMETERS]: query

   > Mandatory with required argument:

-   -g, --input-graph-file   Input graph file to query (GFA format) -q, --input-query-file   Input query file (FASTA/FASTQ possibly gzipped)
+   -g, --input-graph-file   Input graph file to query in gfa(.gz) or bfg -q, --input-query-file   Input query file in fasta/fastq(.gz)
-                            Multiple files can be provided as a list in a TXT file (one file per line) -o, --output-file        Prefix for output file
+                            Multiple files can be provided as a list in a text file (one file per line) -o, --output-file        Prefix for output file
    -e, --ratio-kmers        Ratio of k-mers from queries that must occur in the graph (default is 0.8)

    > Optional with required argument:

-   -f, --input-color-file   Input color file associated with the input graph file to query
+   -I, --input-index-file   Input index file associated with graph to query in bfi format -C, --input-color-file   Input color file associated with the graph to query in color.bfg format
-                            Presence/absence of queries will be output for each color -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is read from input graph file if built with Bifrost or 31) -m, --min-length         Length of minimizers (default is read from input graph file if built with Bifrost or 23)
+                            Presence/absence of queries will be output for each color -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is read from input graph file if built with Bifrost or 31) -m, --min-length         Length of minimizers (default is read from input graph file if built with Bifrost or or automatically chosen)

    > Optional with no argument:

-   -n, --inexact            Graph is searched with exact and inexact k-mers (1 substitution or indel) from queries
-   -v, --verbose            Print information messages during execution
+   -a, --approximate        Graph is searched with exact and inexact k-mers (1 substitution or indel) from queries -v, --verbose            Print information messages during execution
 ```